-Indonesia typically exports around 2.5 million tonnes of palm oil products per month in a sector that employs 4.2 million workers directly and 12 million more indirectly.
-Bringing in $17.9 billion annually, it contributes to 3.5 per cent to Indonesia’s GDP.
+Indonesia typically exports around 45 million metric tonnes of palm oil per year in a sector that employs 17 million workers both directly and indirectly.
+Bringing in $29 billion annually, it contributes 3.5 per cent to Indonesia’s GDP.

 With such huge – and growing – demand comes rapid deforestation and alarming ecological results.
 The environmental destruction increases greenhouse gas emissions by annihilating carbon-absorbing rainforest, which in turn drives global warming.

-It also threatens biodiversity with many animals injured, killed or displaced in the process; orangutans are one of the worst affected.
-A recent study has projected that deforestation in Borneo will destroy an area the tenth of the size of Italy in the next decade, destroying the habitat of more than 26,000 orangutans.
+Deforestation also threatens biodiversity with many animals injured, killed or displaced in the process; orangutans are one of the worst affected.
+A recent study entitled Perspectives in Ecology and Conservation has projected that deforestation in Borneo will destroy an area the tenth of the size of Italy in the next decade, destroying the habitat of more than 26,000 orangutans.

 ‘Deforestation has a huge impact on the environment and wildlife,’ says Rachel Agnew from The Rainforest Foundation UK.
 ‘The world’s forests are home to 80 per cent of the world’s terrestrial species of animals, plants and insects.
 Deforestation results in the loss of habitats for land species, and as a result we are seeing an increasing number of these species being listed as threatened or endangered.’